 Such descriptions are a couple of magnitudes larger than usual temporal logic formulas found in the literature on verification.
-To securely write these formulas, we use FIDO [16] as a reactive system description language.
-FIDO is designed as a high-level symbolic language for expressing regular properties about recursive data structures.
+To securely write these formulas, we introduce Fido [16] as a reactive system description language.
+Fido is designed as a high-level symbolic language for expressing regular properties about recursive data structures.

-All of our descriptions have been verified automatically by MONA from M2L formulas generated by FIDO.
+All of our descriptions have been verified automatically by Mona from M2L formulas generated by Fido.

 Our work shows that complex behaviors of reactive systems can be formulated and reasoned about without explicit state-based programming.
-With FIDO, we can state temporal properties succinctly while enjoying automated analysis and verification.
+With Fido, we can state temporal properties succinctly while enjoying automated analysis and verification.